 The huge media focus on the Wannacry attack almost masked some of the everyday issues impacting the NHS’ cybersecurity efforts.
 The ‘Orangeworm’ attack group has developed malware specifically to target healthcare organisations and its suppliers to steal valuable and sensitive data.
 In April 2018, NHS Trusts were issued with a ‘high severity’ cyber alert when 200 NHS devices connected to the internet were compromised – but 80 per cent of those Trusts who were contacted didn’t respond.

-The NHS, like many other organisations have so far only prepared to invest up to a point in their cyber defences.
-Building the defensive walls slightly higher than they were at the time of the original attack, is considered to be by some, the best way of enhancing their defences.
-This of course does not take into account the fact that hacker groups are often two or three steps ahead of defences at all times.
-Building your walls slightly higher and sitting beneath hoping for the best is no longer the right or most cost-effective approach.
+The NHS, like many other organisations, have so far only prepared to invest up to a point in their cyber defences.
+Building the defensive walls slightly higher than they were at the time of the original attack is considered to be, by some, the best way of enhancing their defences.
+This, of course, does not consider the fact that hacker groups are often two or three steps ahead of defences at all times.
+Building your walls slightly higher and sitting beneath, hoping for the best, is no longer the right or most cost-effective approach.

 Now is the time for NHS Trusts to act

-With the Department for Health and Social Care extending its deadline for NHS Trusts to comply with its Data Protection and Security Toolkit (DPST) to the 30th September, now is the time for Trusts to act; demonstrating GDPR compliance and protecting its infrastructure.
-Although It is understood that for many Trusts this will be a very new process.
+With the Department for Health and Social Care extending its deadline for NHS Trusts to comply with its Data Protection and Security Toolkit (DPST) to the 30th September, now is the time for Trusts to act, demonstrating GDPR compliance and protecting their infrastructure.
+However, It is understood that for many Trusts, this will be a very new process.